 The manner in which referenda are held

-- Four submissions were not relevant to the topic;
+- 4 submissions were not relevant to the topic;

-(* Where an exact submission was made more than once by the same individual this was only published once.
-In many cases this happened because the individual made the same submissions in multiple formats, i.e. by post, on line and by email)
+(*Where a submission in exactly similar terms was made more than once by the same individual this was only published once.
+In many cases, this happened because the individual made the same submissions in multiple formats, i.e. by post, on line and by email)

 (** Anonymous submissions will not be accepted.
 Submissions made with just a first name listed will not be published.)